grnwood/ai-stuff/README.md

 After issuance, set `SSL_KEY_PATH` to the private key file and `SSL_CERT_PATH` to the full chain certificate provided by Certbot.
 Restart `ask-server.js` and update your client’s `OPENAI_PROXY_URL` to use `https://`.

 ---

+TESSERACT
+If you want to install tesseract to have PDF OCR capability the the binary and the python wrapper need to be installed.
+See README-tessaract-windows.md